-On Thursday, October 12th, Ms. Wood was available for a two-hour live AMA (Ask Me Anything) session here in Primary.
+On Thursday, October 12th, Ms. Wood was available for a two-hour live AMA (Ask Me Anything) session here in Guidepost Parent.

-Even if you weren’t able to join the live discussion, you can still benefit by reading through the thoughtful questions posed by Primary parents and the insightful answers from Montessori educator, Ms. Wood.
+Even if you weren’t able to join the live discussion, you can still benefit by reading through the thoughtful questions posed by Guidepost Parent and the insightful answers from Montessori educator, Ms. Wood.

 Read all questions and answers below, and get your questions ready for the next AMA session coming soon.